flexn-io/renative-docs/docs/overview/migrating-react-native.md

 1. Install rnv
 2. Create new project `rnv new` (pick @rnv/template-starter)
-3. Follow rest of the steps of installation.
+3. Follow rest of the steps of new project installation.
 4. After first `rnv run ...` check out the codebase.

 ### ReNative Project Folder Structure